jkoo0604/Java_Events/README.md

 # Events (Belt Reviewer)

-### A Java app where users create/edit/delete/join events and leave messages
+### A Java app where users can create/edit/delete/join events and leave messages
 ##### From the Java (Spring Boot) stack at Coding Dojo